Join the Club

 For Stephanie Dang, who has been on the varsity team since her freshman year, the win can only be described as “surreal.”
 Her father, Andrew Dang, who has attended almost every game this season, remembers the exact moment the girls won and the emotions that came with it.
 “As the buzzer sounded, I felt like I could finally exhale,” he says.
 “I was so proud of the team and coaches, and of course Steph.
 I really wanted the victory for Coach Keith and his staff as we came so close last year.”

-Every day of the season [the girls] choose basketball and they choose each other, and [that’s] what makes me love the game and want to be a better coach.
+Every day of the season the girls choose basketball and they choose each other, and that’s what makes me love the game and want to be a better coach.

 2009 alumni and assistant coach Isaac Hayashi describes the final moment as “exciting and amazing” and adds that he sees the win as a well-deserved reward for all the people involved in HBA’s basketball program since its inception.
 “As it all happened, I started to think about all the past players, coaches, teachers, friends, and families that were involved in making this possible,” says Hayashi.